 The port was built in 1925 and rehabilitated in 1989-1992 with financial assistance from European Union.
 The Italian company Salini Impregilo (industrial group specializing in major construction and infrastructure projects) built the port's new wharves with 60 years guarantee.
 However, the facilities started to deteriorate just after 11 years as the contractor deviated from the technical specifications.
 Following the long legal battle, in 2005 the company paid Zanzibar USD 11,6 million in damages.

-Between 2004-2009 the port was rehabilitated again with EUR 31 million grant from the EU.
-The contract was awarded to M/S E.Phil and Sons (Denmark).
-The director of the contractor suggested the rehabilitation would last at least 50 years, but the port is still facing problems, such as sinking.
+Between 2004-2009, the port was rehabilitated again with EUR 31 million grant.
+The contract was awarded to the Danish company E. Pihl & Son.
+The contractor suggested the port's rehabilitation would last at least 50 years, but it still faces problems, especially with sinking.

 Port Zanzibar cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Zanzibar, Tanzania.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 Three HAL-Holland America Line's World Cruises - Grand Africa Voyage 2022, Grand World Voyage 2023, and Grand South America and Antarctica Voyage...January 27, 2021

 Princess Cruises kicked off its 111-day around-the-world cruise on Monday, January 20, with about 670 passengers and 375 crew aboard the 592-foot...January 20, 2020